Milad-Bastami/Linux_codes/Git.md

     git bisect good <commit ID>   ## specifies the commit (here HEAD) without buggs

 git searches among commits (revisions) from good to bad stepwise and gives the name of a commit. you should check wether it is good or bad and specify the result of your considerations with (git bisect good or bad).
 After considering all revisions, bisect gives the  name and ID of the problematic commit.

+# Collaborating  with git: `git remote; git push; git pull`
+**remote repositories** are versions of our repository hosted remotely.
+To collaborate we need to configure our local repo to work with remote repo.
+You can collobrate through different *workflows*.
+A common easy workflow for collaboration is **shared central repositoory**:
+ 1. create a local repo and commit some changes
+ 2. push  repo and commits to shared central repo
+ 3. your  colleague clone the repo and make changes to his local version
+ 4. He then push his changes  to central repo
+ 5. You can get updated with his commits by pulling changes
+ 6. *merge conflicts* arise when youu and your colleague make changes to the same section of a file

+## SSH and github
+Create an ssh key, start the ssh-agent and add private to ssh-agent.
+Then add ssh key to GitHun account.

+    ssh-keygen -t rsa -b 4096 -C "your_email@example.com" eval "$(ssh-agent -s)"
+    ssh-add ~/.ssh/id_rsa

+Then test your connection:

+    ssh -T git@github.com